mkg20001/pkg-natives/README.md

  This is due to the fact that otherwise the natives for the other version/os would have to be downloaded/built

+ The node version used is by defaul vMAJOR.0.0
+ To override that use the `PKG_TARGET` env variable

  This is a goal that may be achived later but not now